Latest update: 2020-04-15 17:21:18

 a.
 Make a pre-declaration of activity for EU or EEA nationals engaged in temporary and occasional activity (LPS)

 Any EU or EEA national who is established and legally practises the activities of dental surgeon in one of these states may practice in France on a temporary or occasional basis if he makes the prior declaration (see supra "2." b.
-EU and EEA nationals: for a temporary and casual exercise (Free Service Delivery)").
+EU and EEA nationals: for a temporary and casual exercise (Freedom to provide services)").

 The advance declaration must be renewed every year.